dustywusty/action-jackson/README.md

 ```

 # Todo
-* Each action should have it's own interval
+* Each action should have its own interval
 * Maybe should include parameters per action. ex. so a single ping action could be used for X hosts